 Personal Enjoyment (8.00/10): Chaika was a series that I felt exceeded what I had expected from it originally.
 After the series was over, I had pondered what this OVA would have as its plotline.
 I originally thought that it was going to feature something post Avenging Battle, but sadly, I was disappointed.
 Regardless, this is a fun OVA that brings a little light-hearted nature to the series, making odd things like seeing Tooru cross-dress and seeing the characters destroy random buildings a lot more interesting than they should've been.
 If you're a fan of the Chaika series, watch this.
 It'll definitely be worth your time.

 The Chaika OVA or OAD or whatever it is has finally gotten subtitles.
 I’d been looking forward to this for quite a while as Chaika is one of my favorite anime of last year (it ranks number two with Unlimited Blade Works at the top spot), as well as one of my favorite of all time (my top twenty).
-It hearkens back to The Slayers and other silly fantasy anime of the nineties while having a unique humor, weak though cute and fun characters, and a plot that isn’t deep by any means, but allows for all the goodness to ooze out like cheese in a quesadilla.
+It hearkens back to The Slayers and other silly fantasy anime of the nineties while having a unique humor, weak though cute and fun characters, and a plot that isn’t deep by any means, but allows for all the goodness to ooze out like cheese in

 This OVA is two mini episodes combined, both taking place during season one.
 In the first segment the Gillette Squad chases Chaika and company into a theater where they all become a part of a play (unwillingly of course).
 Some mildly amusing comedy comes out of this but it’s nothing more than an excuse for Tohru to be dressed in drag and Vivi to wear a bunny costume.